-Mr. Bende's individual objectives were based on the following factors: (i) increasing investor interaction, (ii) improving banking charges, (iii) enhancing capital management, (iv) performing and leading merger and acquisition related activities, (v) enhancing board reporting processes, and (vi) monitoring and optimizing internal control and internal audit activities.
-For each quarter in 2022, Mr. Bende's level of achievement of his individual objectives, as determined by the Compensation Committee, with input from the CEO, was between 99% and 100% of the applicable goal.
+Mr. Bende's individual objectives were based, in part, on the following factors: (i) increasing investor interaction, (ii) improving liquidity and debt management, (iii) enhancing capital management, (iv) performing and leading merger and acquisition related activities, as well as integration activities related thereto, (v) overseeing the Company's operations in Europe, and (vi) monitoring and optimizing internal control and internal audit activities.
+In the aggregate, for all quarters in 2023, Mr. Bende's average level of achievement of his individual objectives, as determined by the Compensation Committee, with input from the CEO, was 99% of the target Individual component.